Updated: March 2021

 Also consider: Prefilled cartridges or pods

-If you are really struggling to fill tanks or pod with e-liquids, you might be better off using a device which comes pre-filled.
+If you are really struggling to fill tanks or pod with e-liquid, you might be better off using a device which comes pre-filled.

 One option is to use a Halo Cigalike.
 This looks just like a regular cigarette, and to use you simply screw a cartridge on to the battery.